Competitive Equilibria in Two Sided Matching Markets with Non-transferable Utilities: Characterization of Competitive Equilibria

+Intuitively, the above theorem says that at the highest CE, after removing any single good from the market, the assignments can be modified to get a CE for the rest of the market with the same prices/same utility as before; similarly, at the lowest CE, after removing any single buyer $i$ from the market, the assignments can be modified to get a CE for the rest of the market with the same prices/same utilities.

-\end{itemize} We refer to such a tight alternating path as a \emph{``Critical Alternating Path''}. \end{lemma} \begin{proof} We only prove the first statement since the second one is similar (completely symmetric): If either $j$ is unmatched or the payoff of buyer who is matched to $j$ is $0$ we are done.
-Otherwise, we run the following algorithm while maintaining a subset $T$ of goods and a subset $S$ of buyers with strictly positive payoffs such that there is a tight alternating path from $j$ to each good in $T$ and each buyer in $S$ and $\Mv(S)=T$.
-Initially, we set $T \leftarrow \{j\}$ and $S \leftarrow \{\Mv^{-1}(j)\}$.
-The repeating step is as follows: Since all buyers in $S$ have strictly positive payoffs, we can apply \autoref{lem:tight} and argue that $D_S(W) \ge |S|+1 = |T|+1$.
-So, there must be a buyer $i^*$ in $S$ that has a tight edge to some good $j'$ not in $T$.
-If either $j'$ is unmatched or $i'=\Mv^{-1}(j')$ has a payoff of $0$ then we are done.
-Otherwise, add $j'$ to $T$ and add $i'$ to $S$ and repeat.
-Note that we always find a critical alternating path in at most $|I|-1$ iterations.
-The ``only if'' direction is trivial by applying \autoref{lem:tight}. \end{proof}
+\begin{proof} We only prove the first statement since the proof of the second one is similar (completely symmetric).
+Consider a supporting matching $\MVec$ for $\EQ$.
+If either $j$ is unmatched or the utility of buyer who is matched to $j$ is $0$ we are done.
+Otherwise, we run the following process during which we maintain a subset $\ISubsetS$ of buyers with strictly positive utilities such that from each buyer $i \in \ISubsetS$ there is an alternating sequence of buyers/goods of the form $j'_1,i'_1,j'_2,i'_2,\ldots,j'_k,i'_k$ (of some length $k$) where $j'_1=j$ and $i'_k=i$ and such that $i'_r$ is indifferent between $j'_r$ and $j'_{r+1}$ and $\MVec(i'_r)=j'_r$, for every $r \in \RangeN{k}$.
+We initialize $\ISubsetS$ to be the singleton containing the buyer that is matched to $j$.
+Since all buyers in $\ISubsetS$ have strictly positive utilities, they must be weakly interested in at least $\Abs{\ISubsetS}+1$ goods.
+So there exists a buyer $i^* \in \ISubsetS$ who is weakly interested in a good $j^*$ that is not currently matched to any of the buyers in $\ISubsetS$; if $j^*$ is itself matched to another buyer with positive utility, we add that buyer to $\ISubsetS$ and repeat; otherwise we assign $j^*$ to $i^*$ and switch the assignments along the alternating path from $i^*$ to $j$ which yields a supporting matching for $\EQ^{-j}$.
+Note that the above process always finds such a an alternating path in at most $\Abs{\Buyers}-1$ iterations.
+The ``only if'' direction is trivial by applying \autoref{thm:tight}. \end{proof}

+Next, we show that the lowest CE is group strategyproof for buyers, i.e., that no group of buyers can collude in such a way that they all get strictly higher utilities (assuming no side payments).